 The Informer (Britain, 1929)

 Based on Liam O'Flaherty's bestselling novel and helmed by German-American director Arthur Robison, The Informer is set in the newly independent Ireland of 1922.
 It portrays the shadowy world of a Dublin revolutionary group thrown into disarray when one of its members shoots a policeman.
-The cast is international (Carl Harbord, English, plays the informer; Lars Hanson, Swedish, is his rival; and the lovely Lya de Putti, Hungarian, is their love interest); German cinematographers Werner Brandes and Theodor Sparkuhl load on the chiaroscuro.
-After this version (shot in silent and in sound), the novel was adapted twice more for the screen: in 1935, famously, by John Ford; and in 1968 by Jules Dassin, re-named Uptight.
+The cast is international (Carl Harbord, English, plays the informer; Lars Hanson, Swedish, is his rival; and the lovely-named Lya de Putti, Hungarian, is their love interest); German cinematographers Werner Brandes and Theodor Sparkuhl load on the chiaroscuro.
+After this version (shot in silent and in sound), the novel was adapted twice more for the screen: in 1935, famously, by John Ford; and in 1968 by Jules Dassin, given the new title Uptight.
 Newly restored and with a new score for chamber ensemble by Irish violinist Garth Knox, the film comes to home video in a dual-format edition (one Blu-ray and one DVD, both code-locked to play on European or all-region players only).
 Both silent and sound versions are featured.
 Extras includes a short restoration demonstration and eight vintage "Topical Budget" newsreels, starting with I Want Peace (1921) and ending with Dublin's Civil War (1922).
 There's also an illustrated booklet.